 Applied Behavior Analysis (ABA) is a highly effective method of behavior therapy for children on the autism spectrum based on teaching desired behaviors through a system of positive reinforcement.
+So what are the fundamental ABA concepts?

 This can consist of various factors, but the most important to consider will be identifying what happens right before a behavior occurs (this is called an antecedent in behavioral terms) and what happens right after a behavior occurs (this is called a consequence in behavioral terms).
 Together, these components make up the ‘three-term contingency,’ which can be used to determine what may be triggering behavior and why behavior continues to occur.